tweag/cybersourcery_testing/README.md

 # Cybersourcery Testing

-For Rails projects, supports feature/integration testing of the Cybersource Silent Order POST (SOP) service.
+The Cybersourcery Testing gem is designed for use with Rails projects, and supports feature/integration testing of the Cybersource Silent Order POST (SOP) service.
 It can be used with [the Cybersourcery gem](https://github.com/promptworks/cybersourcery) or as a stand-alone testing service.
 It uses a Sinatra proxy server and [VCR](https://github.com/vcr/vcr), to avoid the need for repeated requests to the Cybersource SOP test server.

 ## Features